-- 1. Housekeeping Inspections - 1.1 General good housekeeping is the responsibility of all employees. - 1.2 Housekeeping inspections will normally be performed by one person, usually the HSA.
-Housekeeping inspections should be carried out not only by the HSA, but also periodically by Managers and Board members, where possible. - 1.3 The workplace will be viewed on a routine basis to check that equipment and procedures are as they should be and that there are no exposed hazards.
+- 1. Housekeeping Inspections - 1.1 General good housekeeping is the responsibility of all employees. - 1.2 Housekeeping inspections will normally be performed by one person, usually the HSA. - 1.3 The workplace will be viewed on a routine basis to check that equipment and procedures are as they should be and that there are no exposed hazards.
 It is suggested that the inspection be carried out on a monthly basis. - 1.4 A safety inspections checklist and report form should be used to assist the person doing the inspection, which considers most aspects of safety relevant to the office environment.
-(See Appendix 03) - 1.5 Any non-conformance can be reported directly to the person who can respond and influence the required action. - 1.6 All completed checklists should be filed by the HSA, including evidence of rectified non-conformances in the Fire Safety Log Book. - 2.
-Safety Inspections - 2.1 This is a formal inspection, planned in advance, and undertaken by a team consisting of management and safety committee members. - 2.2 A schedule will be produced showing time, date and complement of each team and each team member will have a copy.
+(See Appendix 03) - 1.5 Any non-conformance can be reported directly to the person who can respond and influence the required action. - 1.6 All completed checklists should be filed by the HSA, including evidence of rectified non-conformances in the Fire Safety Log Book.

+2. Safety Inspections

+- 2.1 This is a formal inspection, planned in advance, and undertaken by a team consisting of management and safety committee members. - 2.2 A schedule will be produced showing time, date and complement of each team and each team member will have a copy.
 The ideal complement is considered to be three persons. - 2.3 Should a team member be unable to attend any inspection, then a deputy must be nominated to make up the numbers. - 2.4 The frequency of the safety inspections will be once every three months, coinciding with the three-month accident report assembled for presentation at the Management Committee meeting. - 2.5 This frequency may be changed depending on the accident record. - 2.6 Should the team think that an inspection warrants remedial action and a repeat inspection is necessary, then this will be initiated by the team leader. - 2.7 A Safety Inspection checklist and report form has been produced to assist the team (see Appendix 03) and should be used to record the inspection.
 The report records non-conformances observed and the actions required.
 A more detailed Safety Inspection checklist is also available (see Appendix 03B). - 2.8 All completed checklists should be filed by the HSA, including evidence of rectified non-conformances.